 New in 2019, the Royal Flying Doctor Service Experience is where you will learn all about this vital organisation.
 It is one of the most informative and inspiring attractions in Australia.

 The Royal Flying Doctors are a welcome relief for remote communities during sickness and accidents.
-Just a phone call away, they will either talk you through or fly out medical staff to take you to the hospital.
+Just a phone call away, they will either guide you through the process or dispatch medical staff to take you to the hospital.

 It was started by Rev. John Flynn, who received a letter from Lt.
 Clifford Peel in 1917, but it took Flynn 10 years to see their dream come true.

-Interactive touch stations give you an insight into families in remote communities and information on the history of the RFDS from the beginning.
+Interactive touch stations provide insight into families in remote communities and offer information on the history of the RFDS from its inception.

 In the other room, you can see displays of the services they offer, a film on the service, and live information on the planes that are out helping people across the country.